dalemyers/libmonzo/README.md

 ### Setup

+Monzo has not opened their API broadly yet, and have some restrictions in place.
+As such, in order to use this library, you'll need to follow a few steps.

-To use this library, you'll need to create your own client on the Monzo developer site: https://developers.monzo.com/apps/home
+1. Create your own client on the Monzo developer site: https://developers.monzo.com/apps/home

-The name, logo, and description can be whatever you want it to be.
-Set the "Confidentiality" to "Not Confidential" and set the redirect URL to "http://localhost:36453/monzo_callback" (or whatever you like if you will be providing the access token).
+2. Set the name, logo, and description to whatever you want them to be.
+3. Set the "Confidentiality" to "Not Confidential"
+4. Set the redirect URL to "http://localhost:36453/monzo_callback" (or whatever you like if you will be providing the access token).

-You'll need to store the client ID, the owner ID and the client secret for use in setup of the client later.
+5. Keep note of the client ID, the owner ID, and the client secret for later use.
+6. Add your own user ID as a collaborator (this may not be required, but it appeared that I had to in order for things to work).

 ### Example: